erikanagamine/jupyter/README.md

-# jupyter

-Jupyter on ubuntu: How to install
+# How to install Jupyter Notebook

 1) update your OS packages
 ```